Knut Nesbø

 Knut Nesbø (26 April 1961 – 8 February 2013) was a Norwegian sports reporter with the Norwegian Broadcasting Corporation.

-He was also a former semi-professional footballer (soccer player) who played for Molde and Lyn in the 1980s.
+He was a former semi-professional footballer (soccer player) who played for Molde and Lyn in the 1980s.
 In 1990, he played nineteen league matches for low-level Stabæk IF.

-He was the guitarist of the Norwegian pop/rock band Di Derre, which also featured his brother Jo Nesbø as the lead singer.
+Nesbø was the guitarist of the Norwegian pop/rock band Di Derre, which also featured his brother Jo Nesbø as the lead singer.
+He died in 2013 of cancer.